onatkaya/twitter_scraper/README.md

 A free method for scraping tweets, for a specific user.
 Building upon Chris Lever's (@sitebee) implementation by adding additional features.
 The tweets are scraped from Nitter, an open-source alternative of Twitter.

-For a detailed explanation about the motivation and implementation steps of this project check here(https://medium.com).
+For a detailed explanation about the motivation and implementation steps of this project check here.

 ## Downloading the Repository